saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    SQL MI includes numerous security tools that could be leveraged by WWI, including:

-   - [SQL Database Advance Data Security](https://docs.microsoft.com/azure/azure-sql/database/advanced-data-security) (ADS) provides advanced SQL security capabilities, including functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate threats to databases.
+   - [Azure Defender for SQL](https://docs.microsoft.com/azure/azure-sql/database/azure-defender-for-sql) provides advanced SQL security capabilities, including functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate threats to databases.

-   - The [SQL Data Discovery and Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=azuresqldb-mi-current&tabs=t-sql) feature of ADS is a new tool for discovering, classifying, labeling & reporting the sensitive data in databases.
+   - The [SQL Data Discovery and Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=azuresqldb-mi-current&tabs=t-sql) is a new tool for discovering, classifying, labeling & reporting sensitive data in databases.
 It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in databases, not just the database.

    - The [SQL Vulnerability Assessment service](https://docs.microsoft.com/azure/azure-sql/database/sql-vulnerability-assessment) provides visibility into the security state of a database and includes actionable steps to resolve security issues and enhance database security.